Danielou1/ExamBuilder/README.md

     *   Icons (via FontAwesomeFX) and tooltips for a better user experience.
     *   Autocomplete field for German university names.
     *   Right-click context menus for quick access to actions.

+## Recent Updates

+*   **Enhanced HTML Editor Data Binding:** Changes made in the rich text editor are now automatically saved to the question model when the editor loses focus, ensuring all modifications are preserved during export.
+*   **Accurate Word Formatting:** Resolved issues with bold, italic, and underline styles not being correctly applied in the generated Word documents.
+*   **Improved MCQ Detection:** Refined the detection logic for multiple-choice options in Word export to prevent unintended checkbox insertions within regular text.
+*   **PDF Export Deprecation:** Please note that PDF export is no longer supported; only Word export is available.
+*   **UI Language:** The entire application user interface is in German.

 ## Technologies Used